Disentangled Inference for GANs with Latently Invertible Autoencoder: Disentanglement in GANs

-where $\nabla L_g(\bm z^t)$ denotes the gradient of $\bm z$ of step $t$.
-Here $\bm z$ may be the prior or the output of the decoder in VAE, i.e. $\bm z = f(\bm x)$.
+where $\nabla_{\bm z} L_g(\bm z^t)$ denotes the gradient of $L_g(\bm z)$ of step $t$.
+Here $\bm z$ may be the prior used in GANs or the output of the encoder in VAE, $i.e.$ $\bm z = f(\bm x)$.
 To make the problem easily understood, we suppose that the generated sample $\tilde{\bm x}=g(\bm z)$ is also a face.
-Let ID($\tilde{\bm x}$) denote the identity of face $\tilde{\bm x}$ (or the category of an object).
-The entanglement occurs if $ \text{ID}(g(\bm z^t))$ is semantically distinctive from $ \text{ID}(g(\bm z^0)) $ and $ \text{ID}(g(\bm z^T))$ shown in Figure~\ref{fig:entanglement}(a), where $\bm z^0$ and $\bm z^T$ are the initialization and the convergent target.
-Then the $\bm z^t$ path will be probably entangled during the optimization process shown in Figure~\ref{fig:entanglement}(c), thus leading to the difficulty that the algorithm converges at the right minima.
-From the above analysis, we argue that the entanglement of the $\bm z$ space is the crux that VAE/GAN and the MSE-based optimization are incapable of performing inference for GANs well.
-Evidence from practice is that the entanglement causes the sharp gradient volatility during optimization, hindering the convergence of the algorithm, which will be analyzed in section~\ref{se:gradient}.
+For the entangled $\bm z$-space, the $\bm z^t$-path will probably depart for the optimal one (usually disentangled path) during the optimization process shown in Figure~\ref{fig:entanglement}(d).
+The emergence of irrelevant faces shown in Figure~\ref{fig:entanglement}(a) will mislead the optimization towards uncertain purpose because the objective significantly changes during the process, thus leading to the difficulty that the algorithm may converge at the sub-optimal minima.
+In section~\ref{exp:dis-comparison} we will demonstrate this through extensive experiments.
+From the above analysis, we argue that the entanglement of the $\bm z$-space is the reason why the VAE/GAN and the MSE-based optimization with respect to $\bm z$ are incapable of well performing inference.